featuremine/tutorials/README.md

 ##### List tables and show values

 myusername=# \dt

 myusername=# SELECT * from temperature;

 ### Run grafana docker container

 docker run -d --name=grafana -p 3000:3000 grafana/grafana

 ##### Config with UI

-Open http://localhost:3000 on a browser
-Connect to the database adding it to "Data sources" Create a new dashboard with the temperature table
+Open http://localhost:3000 on a browser.
+Connect to the database adding it to "Data sources".
+Create a new dashboard with the temperature table.